 1. Safety

-We all need to feel a sense of safety, trust and intimacy before we're ready to give and receive truly candid feedback.
-As leaders we need to foster the development of these qualities at every step of the way in the process of promoting fuller communication.
-Note that this does not mean avoiding confrontation or only offering support and comfort.
-It does mean being highly attuned to people's readiness for a challenge and their emotional state in a given interaction.
+We all need to feel a sense of safety, trust and intimacy before we’re ready to give and receive truly candid feedback.
+[1] As leaders we need to foster the development of these qualities at every step of the way in the process of promoting fuller communication.
+This does not mean avoiding confrontation or only offering support and comfort.
+It does mean being highly attuned to people’s readiness for a challenge and their emotional state in a given interaction.
 Only keen attention and deep empathy will allow us to know when sufficient safety exists, and then we can take some risks to support learning and growth.
+[2]

 2. Balance